-How A Building Block Of Life Got Created In a Flash
+How A Building Block Of Life Got Created In A Flash

 "There are a lot of things to consider," says Hess, "like what was the dominant rock type that was being struck on early Earth?
 How much land might there have been?
 What was the atmosphere like?
 How much lightning would come from that atmosphere?
 How much phosphorus was in the rock type?"

-Data from satellites and other monitors show that these days, there are currently over 500 million flashes of lightning a year, and about a quarter of them strike the ground.
+Data from satellites and other monitors show that these days, there are over 500 million flashes of lightning a year and about a quarter of them strike the ground.

-Climate modeling suggested that when the Earth formed, about 4.5 billion years ago, to when life first emerged, about 3.5 billion years ago, there could have been 1 to 5 billion lightning flashes every year.
+Climate modeling suggests that from when Earth formed, about 4.5 billion years ago, to when life first emerged, about 3.5 billion years ago, there could have been 1 billion to 5 billion lightning flashes every year.

 "Assuming there was a fair amount of land, it's upwards of a billion lightning strikes a year," says Hess.

-He and his colleagues believe that around the time life formed, the amount of usable phosphorus created through lighting strikes would be about the same as that provided by meteorites.
+He and his colleagues believe that around the time life formed, the amount of usable phosphorus created through lightning strikes would have been about the same as that provided by meteorites.
 "There's a large uncertainty there, but basically we found that they are essentially similar," says Hess.

 This new idea about lightning is "pretty cool," says Hilairy Hartnett, an astrobiologist at Arizona State University who thinks a lot about phosphorus and its role in the potential for life on other planets.